hexylena/bdb/8/report.md

 - Sometimes you make a mistake, and catching up is tough, but the recording helps.
 - No problem with speed.

-### Question 6

-Here I interrogated their community spirit, in case there was anything I could do to help there
+**Question 6**: Here I interrogated their community spirit, in case there was anything I could do to help there

 - Answering questions together (x3)
 - Breakout rooms & Exercises (x3)